fireundubh/playwithfire/fallout4/mods/auto-loot.md

 #### New Features

+* Added a system that dynamically prevents enemies from disintegrating into ash and goo piles
 * Ammo Filter: Added Fusion Cores to formlist but excluded fusion cores in power generators
 * Weapons Filter: Added customization options allowing you to loot only Big Guns, Energy Weapons, Explosives, Melee Weapons, Small Guns, Traps, and/or Unarmed weapons
 * Valuables Filter: Added customization options allowing you to loot only junk with Common, Uncommon, and/or Rare components